AscendLab

 Markdown publishing path

-Move from draft text to Markdown preview, table prep, and final metadata for publishing.
+Move from draft text to Markdown preview, visual PNG export, and final metadata for publishing.